 Day 1: El Calafate, Argentina

-Our Patagonia adventure begins upon arrival in El Calafate, where we meet our Expedition Leader and fellow travelers at a welcome dinner this evening.
+Our Patagonia adventure begins on arrival in El Calafate, where we meet our Expedition Leader and fellow travelers at a welcome dinner this evening.

 Day 2: La Leona Petrified Forest / El Chaltén

 Today we cross the broad expanse of Patagonian steppe that sprawls beyond El Calafate.
-Along our drive we admire magnificent views of Lago Argentino, cross several river valleys, and drink in the panorama of the Southern Andes and Mount Fitz Roy.
-At La Leona Petrified Forest a gentle hike reveals fossilized remnants of a warm, humid prehistoric Patagonia as we observe enormous tree trunks that date back millions of years, heaps of fossilized broken bones, and occasionally whole leg bones of large reptiles, some of which are still being identified.
-Wind and water erosion occur rapidly, so each season we encounter new surprises.
-Continuing to El Chaltén, we arrive in the small alpine-styled town that is the hub of Patagonia adventure travel.
+Along our drive, we admire magnificent views of Lago Argentino, cross several river valleys, and drink in the panorama of the Southern Andes and Mount Fitz Roy.
+A gentle hike through La Leona Petrified Forest reveals fossilized remnants of a warm, humid prehistoric Patagonia as we observe enormous tree trunks that date back millions of years, heaps of fossilized broken bones, and occasionally whole leg bones of large reptiles, some of which are still being identified.
+Wind and water erosion occur rapidly, so each season brings new surprises.
+Continuing to El Chalten, we make our base in the small alpine-style town that is the hub of Patagonia adventure travel.

-we are rewarded with stunning views of glaciers, iconic Mount Fitz Roy and the tranquil waters of Laguna Capri.
-We ascend a short distance through a thick forest and then enjoy a mostly flat and downhill stretch back to El Chaltén.
-As we walk along bogs we might catch glimpses of Magellanic woodpeckers tapping away while also hearing the glaciers groan as they slide slowly down the mountains.
-After a respite at our hotel, we'll enjoy a gourmet dinner at one of the modest and hospitable restaurants that abound in this charming town.
+We drive a short distance this morning to the trailhead for a point-to-point hike along a scenic trekking route that returns us to town.
+Along the way, we are rewarded with stunning views of glaciers, the distinctive granite spire of Mount Fitz Roy and the tranquil teal waters of Laguna Capri.
+Ascending a short way through a thick forest, we then descend via a gentle, mostly downhill stretch back to El Chalten.
+As we walk along bogs, we might catch glimpses of Magellanic woodpeckers tapping away.
+Listen, too, for the groan of glaciers as they slide slowly down the mountains, grinding against bedrock beneath.
+After a brief respite at our hotel, we enjoy a savory dinner at one of the modest and hospitable restaurants that abound in this charming town.

 Day 4: Viedma Glacier Trek / El Calafate

-An exciting adventure awaits today: a trek on the Viedma Glacier, the largest in Los Glaciares National Park.
-We cruise in an excursion boat across Lake Viedma to the glacier's face, then after a short walk on the rocks we don crampons to walk safely atop the ice to examine crevasses and caves within the glacier's rugged blue surface.
-Viedma Glacier is part of the Southern Patagonian Ice Field, one of 48 outlet glaciers that flows down from the nearly 6,500-square-mile mass of ice.
+An exciting adventure awaits today: a trek on the Viedma Glacier, the largest in Argentina's Los Glaciares National Park.
+Via excursion boat, we cruise across Lake Viedma to the glacier's face.
+Following a short walk over the rocks, we don crampons to walk safely atop the ice to examine crevasses and millwells within the glacier's rugged blue surface.
+Viedma Glacier is part of the Southern Patagonian Ice Field, one of 48 outlet glaciers that flow down from the nearly 6,500-square-mile mass of ice.
 The national park that is the glaciers' namesake—Los Glaciares—was created in 1937 and named a UNESCO World Heritage Site in 1981.

 Day 5: Upsala Glacier Cruise / Estancia Cristina

-We cruise by catamaran across Lago Argentino to dramatic Upsala Glacier, a large valley glacier with an imposing blue face nearly five miles across.
+A catamaran cruise across Lago Argentino brings us to dramatic Upsala Glacier, a large valley glacier with an imposing blue face nearly five miles across.
 Unlike Perito Moreno, this glacier is retreating rapidly, leaving a jagged puzzle of ice floes.
-We disembark at Estancia Cristina, an early 20th century sheep farm where the traditional gaucho way of life once prevailed.
-After a lunch of lamb roasted on a spit, we'll ride in 4-wheel-drive vehicles to a lookout for stupendous views of the surrounding peaks and Lago Argentino far below.
+We disembark at Estancia Cristina, an early 20th-century sheep farm where the traditional gaucho way of life once prevailed.
+After a classic lunch of lamb roasted on a spit, we board 4-wheel-drive vehicles to reach a lookout with stupendous views of the surrounding peaks and Lago Argentino far below.

 Day 6: Lago Argentino—Perito Moreno Glacier

-This morning we enjoy birdwatching on Lago Argentino, Patagonia's largest freshwater lake fed by the glacial meltwater of several rivers.
+This morning, enjoy birdwatching on Lago Argentino, Patagonia's largest freshwater lake fed by the glacial meltwater of several rivers.
 More than 40 migratory species frequent the lake, including black-necked swans, flamingos

 Day 7: Torres del Paine National Park, Chile